-Genoa Medical Facilities (GMF) is the sole heath care facility in Nance County, Nebraska, located in the city of Genoa, NE.
+Genoa Medical Facilities (GMF) is the sole health care facility in Nance County, Nebraska, located in the city of Genoa, NE.
 GMF is comprised of the hospital, long-term care, and assisted living facilities.
-The hospital is a 19-bed, critical access, city owned, non-profit facility.
+The hospital is a 19-bed, critical access, city-owned, non-profit facility.
 GMF provides healthcare for a community of almost 5,000 people within a 10-mile radius.
-The 35-bed long term care unit and the 20-unit assisted living facility provide a home for those whose needs include additional living care.
-Most importantly, GMF provides the care for the people of the community.
-The care people receive here pales by comparison to the services offered at large facilities.
+The 35-bed long-term care unit and the 20-unit assisted living facility provide a home for those whose needs include additional living care.
+Most importantly, GMF provides care for the people of the community.
+Although the care people receive here pales by comparison to the services available at large facilities, this hospital is critical to the area and plays an important role in providing access to care in the region.
 For this reason, the community is uniquely supportive of the hospital's mission, which is to be "Champions for Rural Healthcare."